1. Generosity (jinpa – sByin pa – dana

 sKye gNas ’dams ba’i thabs – method for choosing the place of birth; bsKur thabs – method of conferring; bsKul thabs – method exhortation; khyim thabs – a synonym for ‘husband’; khrid ’chad thabs – method of instruction; mKhar thabs – a fortress, turret, or stately home; gang ’dul thabs mKhas – skilful method of taming whoever needs to be tamed; gang ’dod ’grub pa’i thabs – method to accomplish aims; gang la gang ’dul – taming beings according to whatever is necessary; gar thabs – dance movements; gar thabs dGu – the nine moods of the héruka; gyad kyi ’dor thabs sa bGrad – feet set wide apart in the dPa bo (hero or warrior) stance; ’grig thabs – reconciliation or agreement; sGom thabs – method of meditation; sGrub thabs – means of accomplishment; bCos thabs – antidote or alleviation; ’jog thabs – method of settling in meditation; thabs mKhas – circumspection, ingenuity, or resourcefulness; thabs dag – abruptness; thabs dang sByar – resourcefulness; ’dul thabs – subjugation; brDa thabs rGyas pa – symbolic acts

 These terms are themselves rich in meaning and every word could incite a commentary.
 Method is extravagantly capable.
-When we look at Da-thabs (brDa thabs rGyas pa – symbolic acts) for example, we are confronted with the oblique aspect of method – the method which emanates from yeshé ’cholwa or crazy wisdom.
+When we look at Da-thabs (brDa thabs rGyas pa – symbolic acts) for example, we are confronted with the oblique aspect of method – the method which emanates from yeshé ’cholwa or Wisdom-chaos.
 The Lama is capable of manifesting an incredible variety of modes and means in order to serve the needs of disciples – and some of these means are impossible to understand from the intellectual point of view.
 It would be easier to understand such methodology from the point of view of the arts and the effect that the arts have on those who see painting, listen to music, or read books.

 The Lama is the ‘master of method’ and this facility extends to every aspect of his or her presentation via the three displays of the Lama: presence display, personality display, and life-circumstances display.
 Kyabjé Künzang Dorje Rinpoche is known also as Kyabjé Karma Gyalpo—Lord of Refuge – King of Activity—by those who understand his consummate versatility throughout the reach and range of what needs to be accomplished.